-One may well deny, reject, ignore them.
+Well may we deny, reject, ignore them.
 They must be recognised in order to question and transform them and thus to allow oneself to be operated on by the practice of the signifier.

 THE ANALYST WHO KNOWS.
 THE DOGMATIC ANALYST